Dedicated Circuit Acceptable Use Policy and Customer Agreement

 Distribution of Internet Viruses, Worms, Trojan Horses, or Other Destructive Activities — Distributing information regarding the creation of and sending Internet viruses, worms, Trojan horses, pinging, flooding, mailbombing, or denial of service attacks.
 Also, activities that disrupt the use of or interfere with the ability of others to effectively use the network or any connected network, system, service, or equipment.

 Facilitating a Violation of this AUP — Advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate this AUP, which includes the facilitation of the means to spam, initiation of pinging, flooding, mailbombing, denial of service attacks, and piracy of software.
 This can include failure to update software used on Subscriber account or web site that is known to be vulnerable to malicious activity or exploitation.
-Antietam Cable also expects Subscriber to use secure passwords to protect Subscriber account and associated email accounts.
-Use of passwords deemed by Antietam Cable to be insecure are a violation of Antietam Cable policy.
+Antietam Broadband also expects Subscriber to use secure passwords to protect Subscriber account and associated email accounts.
+Use of passwords deemed by Antietam Broadband to be insecure are a violation of Antietam Broadband policy.

 Export Control Violations — Exporting encryption software over the Internet or otherwise, to points outside the United States.